aaronparisi/railway-gh-issue-tracker/README.md

 So my next thought was to just forego the `gh` CLI altogether and make requests directly with `curl`... but at that point I wondered why I didn't just use JavaScript, which I'm more familiar with.

-Mind you, I don't even know if that will work - clearly GitHub doesn't want me mass-creating issues, so I wonder if no matter what I do I'll be rate limited.
-TBD.

 One additional note: the `curl` command prints the http response headers when the `-i` flag is provided.
 I was under the imporession that extracting the headers and the body into separate variables would be trivial, but [this](https://dille.name/blog/2021/09/13/processing-response-headers-and-body-at-once-using-curl/) and [this](https://stackoverflow.com/questions/25852524/get-both-the-headers-and-the-body-of-a-curl-response-in-two-separated-variables) suggest otherwise.

 ChatGPT to the rescue though - after a number of iterations, it provided the following lines, which did what I wanted: